-Displayr makes it easy to Hide data and analyses in your documents from your final audience, while still making them available to you to see and use as inputs in Edit Mode.
+Displayr makes it easy to Hide data and analyses in your documents from being included in View Mode and exports, while still making them available to you to see and use as inputs in Edit Mode.
 You can tell if an item in the Report or Data Sources tree is hidden in Edit Mode because its font is grey and its icon has a slash through it.
 Similarly, items included on a Page that are hidden from View Mode and exports show diagonal grey stripes in Edit Mode.

 This article describes how to Hide and Unhide: